fizaishfaq-rgb/time-off-microservice/TRD.md

 ---

 ## 13. Request Lifecycle

-Each leave request will go through the following states:

 * Pending → Initial state when request is created
 * Approved → After validation and manager approval